 Video annotation

-Video annotation is conducted on a frame-by-frame basis to make annotated objects recognizable for machine learning models.
-In general, it is using the same techniques as image annotation (e.g., bounding boxes) to detect or identify the desired objects.
+Video annotation is conducted on a frame-by-frame basis to make annotated objects recognizable for Machine Learning models.
+In general, it uses the same techniques as image annotation (e.g., bounding boxes) to detect or identify the desired objects.

 This annotation method is an essential technique for computer vision tasks such as localization and object tracking, in which an algorithm can track the movement of an object.
 Therefore, video annotation is helpful for several industries such as the medical sector, manufacturing, and traffic management.